 How a Cincinnati Concert by the Who Became a Tragedy

-On Dec.
-3, 1979, 11 fans died during a stampede at Cincinnati's Riverfront Coliseum during a Who concert.
-Eight others were seriously injured in the crush, which happened as the crowd raced in before the band's show.
+Almost a dozen fans died during a stampede at a Who concert on Dec.
+3, 1979 in Cincinnati's Riverfront Coliseum.
+Eight others were seriously injured in the crush, which happened as concertgoers raced in before the band's show.
 All of those who died were between the ages of 15 and 27.

 The concert went on as planned at the urging of Cincinnati's new mayor, Ken Blackwell, who feared a riot.
-According to Rolling Stone, Pete Townshend and Roger Daltrey were not told of the tragedy that had unfolded just outside until after their main set was over.
+Pete Townshend and Roger Daltrey were not told of the tragedy that had unfolded just outside until after their main set was over, according to Rolling Stone.

 Watch News Coverage of the Stampede